galeone/pgnet/README.md

 #pgnet

-## Dataset
+## Get the dataset

 pgnet uses the PASCAL VOC 2012 train & test set, for train and test respectively.

-`dataset/pascal_trainval.py` generates a new dataset of cropped detected images and a csv file `ts.csv`.
+`inputs/pascal_trainval.py` generates a new dataset of cropped detected images and a csv file `ts.csv`.

 The cropper can handle every dataset that follows the PASCAL VOC 2012 structure.

-The script outputs the average size of the cropped images.

 Here's some code to get the datasets and to build the cropped dataset.